 It’s your whole reason for having a website in the first place.

-You want your visitors to perform a desired action, such as a call now, buy now, contact us, sign up for a newsletter, etc.
+You want your visitors to perform the desired action, such as a call, buy, contact us, sign up for a newsletter, etc.

 You want your CTA’s to be one of the first elements on your pages and be easy to find, see, and click.
 Consider Grammarly’s call to action below: